Positive Cones of the Projectivization of a parabolic vector bundle and Their Products over a Curve: Preliminaries

 An \textit{orbifold bundle} on $Y$, with $\Gamma$ as the \textit{orbifold group}, is a vector bundle $V$ on $Y$ together with a lift of the action of $\Gamma$ on $Y$ to $V$, i.e., $\Gamma$ acts on the total space of $V$ such that the action of any $g\,\in \,\Gamma$ gives a vector bundle isomorphism between $V$ to $(g^{-1})^{\ast}V$.
 A subsheaf $F$ of an orbifold bundle $V$ is called an \textit{orbifold subsheaf} if the action of $\Gamma$ on $V$ preserves $F$.

-Fix a polarization on $Y$ which is preserved by the action of $\Gamma$.
+Fix a polarization on $Y$ that is preserved by the action of $\Gamma$.
 An orbifold bundle $V$ on $Y$ is called \textit{orbifold semistable} (respectively, \textit{orbifold stable}) if for any orbifold subsheaf $F$ of $V$, with $0\,<\,\textrm{rank(F)}\,<\,\textrm{rank(V)}$, the following inequality holds:

 \begin{proposition}[{\cite[Lemma 2.7]{Bi1}}] An orbifold bundle $V$ is orbifold semistable if and only if it is semistable in the usual sense. \end{proposition}